TitusLee2000/Discord-Bot-Documentation/docs/taskOne.md

     <img src="../assets/taskone/newApplication.png" alt="Discord Bot Tab" width="500" height="400">
 </div>

 3\.
 When promted by a name, enter the name of your bot.
-For our example we will call it Grockamolii.
+For our example we will call it Grokamoly.

 4\.
 Accept the terms and coniditons